Our aim in Performing Arts is to ‘enable students to deliver exceptional performances in dance, drama and music.’

 - Fully functioning drama studio and green room

 Full details of the Performing Arts Curriculum at key stage 3,4, and 5 can be found as follows: Music, Performing Arts.

 Key Stage 3

 At KS3, music is taught once a week throughout the school year.
-A comprehensive mastery curriculum programme includes topics such as: Elements, Notation and Instruments, Performing Blues Together, Disco Fever, Musical Cycles around the World, Music and Media including Film Music and Minimalism.
+A comprehensive mastery curriculum programme includes topics such as: Elements, Notation and Instruments, Folk Music, Blues Music, Disco Fever, Musical Cycles around the World, Music and Media including Film Music and Minimalism.
 Rudiments of music, listening to and analyzing music skills, theory and general musicianship are studied throughout the course.
 With a focus on performing and composing, during class music lessons pupils learn to play keyboard, guitar, classroom percussion and ukulele.

 KS3 Dance and Drama are taught on a carousel once each week throughout the school year with three modules in drama and three in dance.
 Throughout these units of work, pupils develop the skills and knowledge to excel in both Dance and Drama.
 Music, dance and drama are also offered in the extra-curricular programme through clubs, which run after school with visiting industry experts alongside our own teachers who are very experienced in their industry specialism.

 Key Stage 4